ScottLogic/blog/_posts/2014-09-25-screenhero.md

 title: Using Screenhero To Turbo-Charge Pair Programming!
 date: 2014-09-25 00:00:00 Z
 categories:
-- jbandenburg
 - Tech
 author: jbandenburg
 summary: In this blog post, I talk about my team’s journey from traditional “pass me the keyboard and mouse” pair programming to use of Screenhero for IDE sharing both within the office and remotely.
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2014/09/25/screenhero.html
 disqus-id: "/2014/09/25/screenhero.html"